parisjs/parisjs-talks-submit/README.md

     npm test

-## Dotcloud deploy
+## Nodejitsu deploy

-Everything is ready to deploy it on dotcloud.
+Everything is ready to deploy it on nodejitsu.

-    dotcloud create myapp
-    dotcloud push
+    jitsu deploy

 ## License